8eecf0d2/netlify-local/README.md

 # Netlify Local
 Local Netlify service emulation.

-**Experimental:** None of the supported Netlify Services are correctly implemented yet.
+**Experimental:** This package has not been heavily tested or used, some of the Netlify Services might be incorrectly implemented.
+[Submit an issue](https://github.com/8eecf0d2/netlify-local/issues) if you find any!

 This project aims to be as _"hands off"_ as possible, simply emulating different parts of Netlify.